What is breast reconstruction surgery?

 Every woman should consider reconstruction after mastectomy.
-If you require or have decided to go forward with mastectomy, it is of the utmost importance that you receive a consultation with a plastic surgeon specializing in breast reconstruction in our Los Angeles center, so that a team can be chosen and an exact reconstructive technique agreed upon.
+If you require or have decided to go forward with mastectomy, it is of the utmost importance that you receive a consultation with a plastic surgeon specializing in breast reconstruction at our Los Angeles medical center, so that a team can be chosen and an exact reconstructive technique agreed upon.

 Today One-Stage Breast Reconstruction (reconstruction at the same time as mastectomy) is the standard of care but there are rare circumstances, such as with some cases of inflammatory breast cancer, that prevent a patient from being a candidate for One-Stage Breast Reconstruction.
 Other factors as, such radiation injury, may prohibit the use of implants altogether, but there are multiple alternatives available.